benyaminbeyzaie/bhhh_noise/README.md

 ## Description

-bhhh noise is a fun little noise player that allows you to mix white noises and create a perfect environment for work and study.
+`bhhh noise` is a delightful noise player designed to help you curate the perfect acoustic environment for work and study by mixing various white noises.

-## Platforms
+## Supported Platforms

-bhhh noise is available on various platforms, including:
+`bhhh noise` is available on a wide range of platforms, including:

 - Linux
 - macOS